Azure/azure-quickstart-templates/quickstarts/microsoft.network/vnet-nsg-for-redis/README.md

 The following resources are deployed as part of the solution

 #### Network Security Groups
-This template deployes a Network Security Group
+This template deploys a Network Security Group

 + **Microsoft.Network/networkSecurityGroups**: the new Network Security Group with preconfigured Azure Redis Cache security rules